-7. State which which center measures can be use for the variable?
+7. State which type of measurement scale each represents, and then which center measures can be use for the variable?

-a.
-You collect data on people's likelihood (very likely, likely, neutral, unlikely, very unlikely) to vote for a candidate.

-b.
-You collect data on the diameter at breast height of trees in the Coconino National Forest.
+- a.
+You collect data on people's likelihood (very likely, likely, neutral, unlikely, very unlikely) to vote for a candidate. - b.
+You collect data on the diameter at breast height of trees in the Coconino National Forest. - c.

-- c.
 You collect data on the year wineries were started. - d.
-You collect the drink types that people in Sydney, Australia drink.

-8. State which center measures can be use for the variable?
+You collect the drink types that people in Sydney, Australia drink. - 8.
+State which type of measurement scale each represents, and then which center measures can be use for the variable? - a.

-- a.
 You collect data on the height of plants using a new fertilizer. - b.
 You collect data on the cars that people drive in Campbelltown, Australia. - c.
-You collect data on the temperature at different locations in Antarctica.

-d.
-You collect data on the first, second, and third winner in a beer competition.

-9. Looking at Graph 3.1.1, state if the graph is skewed left, skewed right, or symmetric and then state which is larger, the mean or the median?
+You collect data on the temperature at different locations in Antarctica. - d.
+You collect data on the first, second, and third winner in a beer competition. - 9.
+Looking at Graph 3.1.1, state if the graph is skewed left, skewed right, or symmetric and then state which is larger, the mean or the median?